The Kamala Harris Effect, Black Fraternities,Sororities, Down-Ballot Candidates, Election Push

 Divine Nine members are hitting the pavement to support Black down-ballot candidates.

-As more members of the Divine Nine (D9) step up to support down-ballot candidates in their campaigns, many are referring to this trend as “the Kamala Harris effect.”
+As more members of the Divine Nine (D9) step up to support down-ballot candidates in state and local elections, many are referring to this trend as “the Kamala Harris effect.”

-Down-ballot candidates—especially Black women—have received an influx of support from volunteers in Black Greek organizations this election season, driven in part by Harris’ historic role as vice president, AP reports.
+Down-ballot candidates — especially Black women — have received an influx of support from volunteers in Black Greek organizations this election season, driven in part by Harris’ historic role as vice president, The Associated Press reported.
 With Harris being a longtime member of Alpha Kappa Alpha Sorority, Inc., since joining the organization during her senior year at Howard University in 1986, many D9 members have been “extremely active” in federal and state races across the country this year, according to Jaime R. Harrison, chairman of the Democratic National Committee.

 “I think that’s a part of the Kamala Harris effect,” Harrison said.